 (12) Despite the provisions of these regulations, a fee is not to be charged in respect of an application under subregulation (2).

+[Regulation 8 amended in Gazette 8 Mar 2011 p.
+791.]

 9. Conventions

 If, by a Convention that applies to the State, it is provided that a fee is not required to be paid in respect of specified proceedings, the fees referred to in regulation 4 are not to be taken in respect of those proceedings.